nurzhannogerbek/telegram-request-manager/README.md

      - `Email`: User's email address.
      - `Phone`: User's phone number.
      - `Purpose`: Purpose for joining the group.
+     - `Occupation`: The user's occupation or professional activity.
+     - `Workplace`: The user's place of work or organization.
+     - `City`: The city where the user resides.

 2. *Metadata Sheet*
    - Tracks the current progress and state of each user.